 A lot of people think they can ignore the distractions that surround them.
 But while you may be able to resist the gaming consol or TV for a while, you’ll probably crack eventually.

 Discipline is like a muscle – that means you can strengthen it, which is good.
 Unfortunately, that also means you can wear it out if you use it all the time.
 If you use it all resisting temptations that are sitting right in front of you, you won’t have as much left for getting important things done, and your focus won’t be as good as it would be if you just removed the distraction completely.

 So don’t deceive yourself and don’t waste unnecessary energy saying no to temptations.
 Do yourself a favor and get rid of unnecessary distractions in your home office.

 In an era in which many people choose to go paperless, home office storage seems less critical.

-One international survey showed that workers who have gone paperless lose up to two hours a week fruitlessly searching for lost digital documents.
+One international survey showed that workers who have gone paperless lose up to two hours a week hopelessly searching for lost digital documents.

 And some tasks simply are much more effective when done on paper.
-Writing by hand increases creativity over writing on a screen.
+Also, fun fact, writing by hand increases creativity over writing on a screen.